Gravitational back-reaction is magical: Main results

 \section{Main results}

 In this section, we explain the main results of this paper and lay down informally the setup and strategy of this work.
 Then, in the following sections, we derive them rigorously.
-The main goal of this paper is to show that the non-local magic is responsible for the non-flat entanglement spectrum in a CFT and for the back-reaction in AdS through the AdS-CFT dictionary.
+A key goal of this paper is to show that the nonlocal magic is responsible for the nonflat entanglement spectrum in a CFT and for the backreaction in AdS through the AdS-CFT dictionary.
+We also identify inequalities between nonlocal magic, spectral nonflatness, and entanglement for general quantum systems.

-Since the seminal work of Ryu and Takayanagi~\cite{Ryu_2006}, a number of entries have been added to the AdS-CFT dictionary where one can connect quantum information theoretic quantities on the boundary to geometric quantities in the bulk.
-Notably, the correspondence can be used to find the holographic dual to functions of the spectrum of a reduced density operator $\psi_A$ in the conformal field theory\cite{Dong:2018lsk}, where $A$ is a subsystem of the CFT.
+Since the seminal work of Ryu and Takayanagi~\cite{Ryu_2006}, a number of entries have been added to the AdS-CFT dictionary where one can connect quantum information-theoretic quantities on the boundary to geometric quantities in the bulk.
+Notably, the correspondence can be used to find the holographic dual to functions of the spectrum of a reduced density operator $\psi_A$ in the conformal field theory \cite{Dong:2018lsk}, where $A$ is a subsystem of the CFT.
 The strategy of this work is to find a holographic dual of magic in a state $\psi$ by connecting it to the spectrum of its reduced density operator $\psi_A$.

-At the first sight, this may seem like an impossible task.
-There are two reasons: first of all, the way magic relates to spectral properties is complicated.
-The reason is that, as long as magic {\em only} quantifies the distillability of non-Clifford resources, convex combinations through a probability distribution $p_i$ cannot create resources.
-However, we may think of magic in a way such that these probabilities are resourceful.
-In this case, there is a different resource theory of magic that we call $\stab_0$.
-This is the resource theory of magic established by the null set of stabilizer entropy\cite{stab0-inprep}.
-We will first therefore first develop this theory by employing as monotones both the trace distance $M_{dist}$ and relative entropy of resource $M_R$.
-They will both be useful later to establish our results.

-The second reason why mapping magic in a spectral quantity is problematic is due to the fact that magic is generally a property of the full state $\psi$, which has trivial spectrum if pure.
-What has a non-trivial spectrum is the reduced state $\psi_A$ to a subregion $A$, because of entanglement.
-Then the question becomes: how can the spectrum of $\psi_A$ give us information on the magic of the full parent state $\psi$?
+At first sight, this may seem like an impossible task.
+There are several reasons, due to the fact that the way magic relates to spectral properties is complicated.